AbrahamDN/trafalgar/README.md

 Install `yarn` for this project!

-Remember to call `git pull origin master` to keep your local repository up to date.
+Remember to call `git pull origin source` to keep your local repository up to date.

 Default styles such as font-family & element styles shall be made in the index/App.scss